-The FDA has sent Aldeyra Therapeutics, Inc. a company response letter regarding its new drug application (NDA) for 0.25% reproxalap ophthalmic solution, a potential treatment for dry eye disease (DED).
+The FDA has sent Aldeyra Therapeutics, Inc. a complete response letter regarding its new drug application (NDA) for 0.25% reproxalap ophthalmic solution, a potential treatment for dry eye disease (DED).

 This follows the agency’s late-cycle meeting with the company last month, which identified major issues over the drug’s study data (see here for details) from their clinical trials.